ceozee/python-behave-assert-element/README.md

 For MAC via CLI:

 Pre- Requisite:
-1. Check if you have python3 installed. do: _python --version_
+1. Check if you have python3 installed. do: _python3 --version_
 2. if there is no python3 install. please install it via homebrew

 Set-up: